mojobob/CleaningProj/README.md

 <img src="https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png">

-Note that although there are `Inertial Signals` directories with additional measurements contained with both the test and training data, we do not include them in processing because these directories do not contain any mean or standard deviation measurements of interest for the data set we are producing.
+Note that although there are `Inertial Signals` directories with additional measurements contained with both the test and train data, we do not include them in processing because these directories do not contain any mean or standard deviation measurements of interest for the data set we are producing.
 They can safely be ignored.

 ### Description of the processing steps